Fyg369/Kernel-Action/README.md

 - Improve testing process

-- Automatic detection of kernel compression format
+- Provide patching function for kernel version less than or equal to 4.14 without any ksu hook modification

 - Modify unreasonable options